Athroniaeth/pytest-lock/ROADMAP.md

 ### Reverse tests

+this idea has been cancelled because it does not correspond to the purpose of pytest-lock and will be destined, perhaps, for another librairy.

-This idea came from the fact that while watching the comments of a YouTube video (which I no longer remember) that it was a shame not to be able to do "reverse" tests.
+~~This idea came from the fact that while watching the comments of a YouTube video (which I no longer remember) that it was a shame not to be able to do "reverse" tests.
 The idea is that once we have done our unit tests, if they work, we can test with "random" or "unexpected" variables, if the test fails it means everything is fine.
-The idea here is to take this up by offering “reverse” tests based on the lock tests.
+The idea here is to take this up by offering “reverse” tests based on the lock tests.~~

 ## Architecture